utmittal/nyt-spelling-bee-solver/dictionaries/raw/README.md

 ### nytbee_dot_com_scraped_answers.txt

 List of all official answers as per the website nytbee.com as of 12-09-2024.
-Words are repeated in this list, but in total there should be around ~10000 unique words.
+There should be around ~10000 unique words.